 Honors students are required to take 2 Designated Honors courses, either general education classes or electives that have special Honors status.
 First-year students will enter the university curriculum as a group, usually sharing a common experience in one general education class in the fall with the option of another in the spring.
 Other upper-level courses are offered which can be applied to the requirement to attend two Designated Honors classes.
-In special circumstances, exceptions to this requirement may be made, but must be requested and approved by the honors director.
+In special circumstances, exceptions to this requirement may be made.